annickboel/skills/VUE/VUE-Part3.md

 >         The left part of the Blog page will display a list of the most recently published posts
 >         Each item in the list will only display a subset of post data and metadata: publication date, title, summary and a 'Read more' link
 >         The 'Read more' link allow navigation to the detail of the post
->         The post detail will display the following information (publication date, author, title, content)
+>         The post detail will display the following information (publication date, tags, title, content, about author)
+>         The 'About author' section will be  placed at the end of the post and will display the photo of the author, as well as his name, function and company
 >       Acceptance tests:
 >         Conception document provided.
 >     The document will present: